vesk4000/bm/_posts/2016-10-17-cloud-mining-profitable.md

 Most of the cloud mining site today are unfortunately Ponzi schemes masquerading as legit investments.
 Usually they’ll just take money from newcomers and pay it out to senior members and themselves until this whole scheme finally falls apart and the site goes down.

-Bottom line - Cloud mining companies are like a casino - the house always wins.
+Bottom line - Cloud mining companies are usually always like a casino - the house always wins.
-If you do start making profits with them it’s after a very long and risky period in which Bitcoin’s price probably went up and you could have made more money by just HODLing.
+If you do start making profits with them it is after a very long and risky period in which Bitcoin’s price probably went up and you could have made more money by just <b>HODLing</b>.

-Be careful with your coins!
+Be careful with your bitcoins!